shsagir/play-area-sync/docs/company.md

 * In the Dashboard (Home) >
 * Companies >
 * {{ Your Company }} >
-* Hit the "Delete Company" button and follow the instructions
+* Hit the **Delete Company** button and follow the instructions

-Please mind: When a Company has more than one Owner (most likely you),
+Deleting a Comoany will not cancel your Account, [see dedicated instructions for that](/account#toc-deleting-an-account).
+When a Company has more than one Owner, you can also just leave it:

 #### Leaving a Company

 With Company collaboration (see below) you can also leave a Company.
-That will keep the Company with fortrabbit, but you will loose access.
-When you cancel your Account and you are part of a Company with Owners left, you will leave the Company.
+The Company with stay, but you will loose access.
+When you cancel your Account and you are part of a Company with other Owners left, you will leave the Company.

 ### Collaboration